HouseWaves/home-assistant-audio-speaker-v2/README.md

 ---

-Prices shown are approximate USD and do not include shipping, taxes or customs fees.
+Prices shown are approximate USD and include shipping, taxes and customs fees.

 Speakers are sold in pairs, but other parts are sold individually.
 Adjust if you plan to build both.